 In 2016, Inventus acquired the Company's 35.5% Pardo JV interest for \$75,000 in cash and 25.5 million shares of Inventus.
 As part of the sale transaction, the Company has the right to maintain its then percentage shareholding in any future Inventus financings and to appoint a representative to the board of directors of Inventus for as long as the Company's shareholding exceeds 10%.
-The Company currently owns 25 million or 23.35% of Inventus.
+The Company currently owns about 23 million shares of Inventus and the Company's share interest represents 20.83% of issued and outstanding shares of Inventus.
 Inventus is the 100% owner of both the former Pardo JV property and a large contiguous property position over the regional extensions of the target gold horizon.
-In May 2018, Inventus announced the staking of a land position hosting exploration potential for nickel.
+In 2018, Inventus announced the acquisition of a land position in the same area of Ontario hosting exploration potential for nickel.